27 measurements. One honest verdict.

 Verdict

-The score lands on a scale built from real photos from several independent sources.
+The score lands on a scale built from 2,250 real photos (750 LAION + 1,500 DOCCI).
 Beyond the 95th percentile of real photos: likely AI-generated.
 Past the 80th: leaning AI-generated.
 Well inside the envelope: likely real.
 Anywhere between: inconclusive, said plainly.
+About 1 in 5 reference real photos (and ~30% of unseen news photos) land at or above the 80th percentile, so “leaning” is a weak lean, not an accusation.

 The model is deliberately small.
 Every one of the 27 measurements has a physical meaning you can state in a sentence, so the page can show its reasoning instead of asking to be trusted.